RandomAPI/Randomuser.me-old-source/README.md

 Please register for free [here](https://randomapi.com/signup) and follow the tutorial/documentation in order to make your own API.
 If you need any help, feel free to email us: support [at] randomapi.com

 Once you have crafted your beautiful API, go to the API manager, click the green download arrow, and select "Simple Export".
 This will download a zip file containing your API source code along with the lists contents that it references.
-Copy this files into the region folder that it belongs too and send us a pull request!
+Copy this files into the region folder that it belongs to and send us a pull request!

-If you have any questions, feel free to ask us on our Twitter page @randomapi or send us an email: support [at] randomapi.com
+If you have any questions, feel free to ask us on our Twitter page [@randomapi](https://twitter.com/randomapi) or send us an email: support [at] randomapi.com